A reflection on Luke 12:49-53

 John 7:7

-Fulfilling the mission of Abraham, Christ draws all nations to himself by the blood of his cross.11 But the dividing door to unity is “baptism into death.”12 Only by separating from sin will we find eternal life and peace.
-“If, then, we have died with Christ, we believe that we shall also live with him.”13 The cross, like a surgeon’s knife, divides in order to heal.
+Jesus fulfills Abraham’s mission by drawing all nations to himself through the cross (Ephesians 2:14-18; Colossians 1:20).
+Yet, the path to unity passes through a baptism into death (Romans 6:3-10).
+Only by separating from sin can we find eternal life.
+If we have died with Christ, we believe we shall also live with him (Romans 6:8).
+The cross, like a surgeon’s scalpel, divides to heal, cutting away sin to restore us to God.

 This I declare, brothers: flesh and blood cannot inherit the kingdom of God, nor does corruption inherit incorruption.